KLZ-0/pacman-esearch/README.md

 **`eupdatedb [-q|--quiet]`**

-`-q, --quiet`     displays nothing, just updates the databases - can be used in cron jobs or other scripts.
+`-q, --quiet`     displays nothing, just updates the search index - can be used in cron jobs or other scripts (Don't forget to set the HOME variable explicitly when the system crontab is used).

 **`esearch <pkgname> [-I|-N|-n]`**